This Saturday we are back in Newlands Forest.

 We head off in the direction of Kirstenbosch and do a little loop in paradise giving Lady Anne Barnard the impression that we are passing by her cottage.
 Continue pass intersection and head back onto the jeep track and proceed to the left in the direction of the first bicycle slip lane that leads towards Kirstenbosch.
 Where to now.
 We make our way up to the big rock and now we find ourselves on the contour path where we head in the direction of the dreaded Newlands Ravine.
 Do we go up the Ravine?
 No, we don't.
 Sense of smiles all around.
 We carry on in the direction of Kings blockhouse.
 Regrouping at the turnstile we turn our heads towards the blockhouse and acknowledge the King with a royal wave and proceed towards the tafelberg gravel road and dip down on the single track to the Queen and thereafter to the Prince before making our way back to Newlands forest parking.

 Relaxed Group: Confirmed, and a shorter route can be arranged

 To be confirmed on Friday's email

 Please note that K-Way VOB club rules do not permit dogs on our runs.

 What to bring

-Trail running is inherently more dangerous than road running.
-It may take place over uneven hazard strewn trails in exposed and often remote terrain where help is not always readily available.
+Warning: Trail running is inherently more dangerous than road running.
+It takes place over uneven hazard strewn trails in exposed and often remote terrain where help is not always readily available.